 You can take a memorable bus ride along the coast from Sorrento to Salerno, which leaves you breathless and incredulous of the amazing Italian engineers who built this road.
 But also in awe of the local bus drivers, who think nothing of the 150+ metre sheer drop to the Mediterranean Sea below, whilst swerving around corners.
-All it takes is just one second’s lapse in concentration!
+All it takes is just one second’s lapse in concentration…

-This family-run business and very friendly people.
-Tiny seating area at the side of this small café but well-worth a visit.
+This family-run business and very friendly people offers a tiny seating area to the side of this small café, but well-worth a visit.